Game Preparation Concludes on Day Four at the Camellia Bowl

 After having its usual No Sweat Thursday walk-thru on Thursday at Huntingdon College, the Eagles had to move their Fast Friday practice from Cramton Bowl to Alabama State.
 With the overnight rain soaking the freshly painted turf and more rain on the way, bowl officials didn't want the teams on the field.
 But the stadium is set up and ready to roll for Saturday's Raycom Media Camellia Bowl.
 The red carpet was rolled out for the annual Alabama Legends Luncheon, which was the first time all week both teams have been at the same event together.

-Kindle Vildor met the media in the mid-afternoon and then all three headed to the team photo, which will be used on commemorative plaques.
+Coach Chad Lunsford, running back Wesley Fields and All-America cornerback Kindle Vildor met the media in the mid-afternoon and then all three headed to the team photo, which will be used on commemorative plaques.

 Georgia Southern was represented well at the pep rally as the entire team headed to Union Station Train Shed for the event.
 With the Southern Pride Marching Band performing their top tunes including the fight song.
 Cheerleaders, Freedom and Gus were also in attendance.
 The city's annual Christmas Parade followed in the streets of downtown Montgomery.

-Shai Werts met with the ESPN announcing crew.
+It was down to business after that as the team went into pre-game mode.
+A team dinner and meetings started the evening off and then Coach Lunsford, Coach Bob DeBesse, Coach Scot Sloan, Vildor, Fields and Shai Werts met with the ESPN announcing crew.
 This is an important meeting before any game as the crew isn't as familiar with the team and players with this being their first game calling Georgia Southern Football.
-Coach Lunsford also met with
+Coach Lunsford also met with Danny Reed of the Georgia Southern Sports Network to make sure he was prepared for his broadcast.

 The Aviator Bar hosted Frank Sulkowski's live WJCL bowl special, which featured members of the radio crew as a standing room only crowd watched and enjoyed the local beverages and hospitality.